Kansas Child Custody

 - The wishes of a child as to the child's custodian.

-Either joint or Sole Legal Custody and Residential Custody.
+Either Joint Legal Custody, Sole Legal Custody or Residential Custody.

 Typically, one party is the primary residential parent and the other party has parenting time or “visitation” as agreed to by the parties.
 Parents can have shared residential custody where each parent has roughly equal parenting time with the child.
 This is not as common and only occurs when the situation allows and is in the child’s best interest.